 Fellows are expected to attend conferences and engage in additional educational opportunities to meet his/her academic needs.

-Pediatric Pulmonary Grand Rounds
+Pediatric Pulmonary Grand Rounds (weekly)

-These weekly meetings are required for pediatric pulmonary fellows.
 Topics range from case presentations, research in progress presentations, morbidity and mortality conferences, and lecture topics designed to complement/supplement the clinical experience.
 Those in attendance develop competencies directed at patient care, knowledge, and performance-based learning.

-Interstitial and Diffuse Lung Disease Conference
+Interstitial & Diffuse Lung Disease Conference (monthly

-Western States Pediatric Pulmonary Case Study Conference
+Western States Pediatric Pulmonary Case Study Conference (monthly)

-Research Group Meeting
+Research Group Meeting (monthly)

-Annual Fellowship Education Meeting ("Cotton Club")
+Annual Fellowship Education Meeting ("Cotton Conference")

-This is an annual meeting developed in honor of the founder of the fellowship program, Dr. Ernie Cotton.
+This annual meeting was developed in honor of the founder of the fellowship program, Dr. Ernie Cotton.
 Current faculty and fellows, previous fellows, and one or two invited distinguished professors attend the meeting, creating a rich atmosphere of learning.
 This meeting is focused on the fellow’s career and research development.
 Fellows will be required to present a case report or other topic during their first year and their research in progress during years two and three of their training.
-This provides an opportunity for the faculty to monitor their progress in the laboratory and to receive feedback about their research.
+This provides an opportunity for the faculty to monitor their progress in the laboratory and gives fellows a chance to receive feedback about their research.
 Those in attendance develop competencies directed at patient care, knowledge, performance-based learning, and system-based learning.
 Besides it is FUN!

 Clinical Scientist Master’s Program